 Made for God’s pleasure

-In light of the mind-blowing discoveries of modern astronomy, skeptics have argued that the earth with its inhabitants is nothing special, merely an insignificant speck in a vast, dreadful and indifferent universe.
-Notwithstanding, such discoveries do raise legitimate questions from a theological perspective.
+In light of the mind-blowing discoveries of modern astronomy, skeptics have argued that the earth with its inhabitants is nothing special, merely an insignificant speck in a vast and indifferent universe.
+Notwithstanding, such discoveries raise legitimate questions from a theological perspective.
 If God is chiefly concerned with the earth and humanity made in his image, then why bother making all this other stuff out there?
-Why create a cosmos on a scale that defies human observation, to say nothing of human comprehension?
+Why create a cosmos on a scale that defies human observation, or even human comprehension?

 The answer is that God created the universe not primarily for us, but for his own pleasure and glory.
 He didn’t need to do it.
 He wasn’t bored or lonely or looking for a project.
 He simply wished to express himself, to display his power and beauty in all its facets through his created order.
 This encompasses everything from the serene beauty of a starry night to the terrible power of a supermassive black hole that devours stars and gas and dust, and even the light that comes across its path.

 At the same time, God is unboxing the wonders of his cosmos for his human image-bearers to discover and appreciate – but slowly, gradually, according to his own sovereign schedule.
 He gives men and women the desire and the resources to explore his creation to the degree he sees fit, in every era.
 Millennia ago, this was limited to looking at the heavens with the naked eye.
 Today, it includes a global network of radio telescopes that can capture the image of a black hole 55 million light years away.